 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Commercial International Bank (CIB) reported total carbon emissions of approximately 45,770,000 kg CO2e for Scope 1, 29,110,000 kg CO2e for Scope 2, and 35,445,000 kg CO2e for Scope 3 emissions.
-This represents a notable decrease from 2023, where emissions were about 7,085,000 kg CO2e (Scope 1), 26,350,000 kg CO2e (Scope 2), and 31,294,000 kg CO2e (Scope 3).
+In 2024, Commercial International Bank (CIB) reported total carbon emissions of approximately 45,770,000 kg CO2e for Scope 1, 29,110,000 kg CO2e for Scope 2, and 35,445,000 kg CO2e for Scope 3.
+This reflects a notable decrease in emissions compared to 2023, where emissions were about 7,085,000 kg CO2e (Scope 1), 26,350,000 kg CO2e (Scope 2), and 31,294,000 kg CO2e (Scope 3).
 CIB has committed to aligning its operations with net-zero emissions by 2050, as evidenced by its participation in the Net-Zero Banking Alliance (NZBA) Steering Group.
-This long-term commitment encompasses all scopes of emissions, reflecting a strategic approach to sustainability within the banking sector.
+This long-term commitment encompasses all scopes of emissions, indicating a comprehensive approach to climate action.
 The bank's emissions data is sourced directly from Commercial International Bank Egypt (CIB) S.A.E., with no cascaded data from a parent organization.
-CIB's ongoing efforts to reduce its carbon footprint are crucial in the context of the financial industry's increasing focus on climate responsibility.
+CIB's ongoing efforts to reduce its carbon footprint demonstrate its dedication to sustainability within the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents